gayemce/BookwormProject/README.md

 - **Secure Payment Transactions:** Payment transactions are facilitated using the 'İyzico Library'.
 User and payment information is securely transmitted to the server, ensuring a successful payment process.

+- **Identity and FluentValidation Libraries:** The Identity library was used for user registration and login processes, while the FluentValidation library was utilized for data validation during user registration and login.

+- **Error Handling with Error Service:** To control errors in the data received from the server, an Error Service was created to perform error handling.
+This service captures validation messages received from the server via ports and processes them to be compatible with multi-language support.

+- **JWT Library, Decoding Operations on the Client:** During user login, the JWT library was utilized to generate a token.
+The generated token data was decoded using jwtDecode on the client side to access user-specific information such as user ID and username for further processing.

 ## Additional Information

 The development process of the project is ongoing.